williamouyang/okta.github.io/_source/_docs/api/resources/oidc.md

 The API takes an Access Token or Refresh Token and revokes it.
 Revoked tokens are considered inactive at the introspection endpoint.
 A client may only revoke its own tokens.

+> Because this endpoint works with the [Okta Authorization Server](/standards/OAuth/index.html#authorization-servers), you don't need an authorization server ID.

 #### Request Parameters

 The following parameters can be posted as a part of the URL-encoded form values to the API.